Only 63 days left to claim the homebuyer tax credit!

 11. Get a home inspection—even if the home is brand new.
 One of the most important aspects when purchasing a home.
 Your inspector’s job is to go over your future investment with a fine-toothed comb.
 He or she will typically provide a report of the findings.
 Ask your agent for a list of quality inspectors if you don’t already have one.
 If there are problems, you have the right to request that the seller make necessary repairs.

 12. Removal of all other contingencies.
-These contingencies could sewer and well inspections along with other miscellaneous contingencies—depending upon the type of property being purchased.
+These contingencies could sewer video inspections along with other miscellaneous contingencies—depending upon the type of property being purchased.

 13. Get Homeowners insurance.
 Provide to your lender proof of insurance so that it can be reviewed and approved prior to closing.
 It is essential to have proper insurance yet remember to insure the structure, not the land.
 I suggest shopping for the best insurance rate.

 14. Conduct a final walk-through.
-Done to ensure that any repairs requested were completed along with making certain there was no damage to the property after the inspection was completed.
+Done to ensure that any repairs requested were completed such as a roof replacement, along with making certain there was no damage to the property after the inspection was completed.

 15. Sign closing documentation.
 Typically done at a title company.
 Your lender and agent will most likely be present to walk you through the documentation.